subhendu-LANL/DiscoFluxM/README.md

 # Installation instruction
 1. Download/clone the modified version of moose from LANL-Gitlab.
-2. Set-up the conda and required libraries according to the instruction given in [moose website](https://mooseframework.inl.gov/getting_started/installation/conda.html)
+2. Set-up the conda and required libraries according to the instruction given in [moose website](https://mooseframework.inl.gov/getting_started/installation/conda.html){target="blank"}
+3. Download/clone this repository.
+4.
+5.

 # Instruction to run simulation
+1. Generate the polycrystal mesh for your problem of interest.
+2. Make sure the the mesh contains each grain as a seprate element-set.
+3. All boundary-sets should be there to impose any boundary_condition as well as interface_condition(for dislocation transfer across GB).
+4.

 # Things to keep in mind
-1. The gradient based terms in the computation of brack_stress are sensitive to physical dimension of the domain and mesh size.
+1. The gradient based terms in the computation of back_stress are sensitive to physical dimension of the domain and mesh size.
 This may cause convergence issue, if numerical parameters are not set properly.
+Even one highly shewed element can cause convergence issue.
 2. It's worthwhile to do some experiment to find proper preconditioner when using Jacobian Free(kind of) solvers (e.g., PJFNK).
+3.

 # Known Issues
+1.

-# Featured under development
+# Features under development
+1.